Lex-pineapple/rsschool-cv/cv.md

 ## Contact information

-**Phone:** +375 (29) 142-83-61\
+**Phone:** +375 (29) 142-83-61 \
-**E-mail:**  <pineapplepear55@gmail.com>\
+**E-mail:**  <pineapplepear55@gmail.com> \
-**Telegram:** @TheShrimpy\
+**Telegram:** @TheShrimpy \
 **GitHub:**  [Lex-pineapple](https://github.com/Lex-pineapple)

 ---

 ## About Myself:

-Currently I work as a Junior Researcher at Nathional Academy of Sciences of Belarus and a part-time freelance designer.
-Coding was a long-term interest of mine, I started studying different programming languages but without having any clear course I never settled on any.
-Being a fast learner I am adept at mastering new techniques and gaining new skills.
-I am a good team worker in addition to my having good interpersonal skills and in general being an outgoing person.
-I am a very determined person, therefore once I start a project I always finish it as soon as possible.
+Currently, I work as a part-time freelance designer and a junior researcher at Belarus National Academy of Sciences.
+Coding has long been a hobby of mine, and I beI believe that once I gain the right education and experience I would become  and have move ways to develop myself.an learning many programming languages but never settled on one due to a lack of a defined direction.
+Being a quick learner I am adept at acquiring new techniques and gaining new skills.
+In addition to having good interpersonal skills and being an outgoing person, I am an effective team player.
+I am a very determined person, therefore whenever I start a project, I make every effort to complete it as quickly as possible.

-I believe that with proper knowledge and experience I would be open to new opportunities and have novel ways to further develop my skills and prove myself.
+I believe that once I gain the right education and experience I would become a professional developer and have move ways to expand my knowledge.

 ---